Navigating the safe harbor paradox in human-machine systems: Limitations

+Combining Monte Carlo simulations with machine learning meta-models can provide valuable insights, but limitations must be acknowledged.
 The primary limitation of this study is that its conclusions are derived from synthetically generated data.
-Essentially, the simulation creates an idealized \emph{in silico} environment whose potential gaps with the real-world should always be considered with the highest regard, as complex or unmodeled interactions could fundamentally alter the outcomes \cite{law2007simulation}.
-As a consequence, the validity of our findings is contingent upon the fidelity of our model, which is governed by two sets of assumptions: \begin{itemize} \item[-] Design hypotheses, related to the theoretical mechanics and interactions encoded in the model; \item[-] Setup hypotheses, concerning the specific characterization of the scenarios of interest through parameters and probability distributions chosen for the stochastic elements; then, before verification and validation, results and insights should be intended as specific to the explored parameter space. \end{itemize} Design hypotheses include the specific choice in terms of distributions (for example, the choice of $P(\theta)_{c,d,e} \sim Beta(\alpha_{c,d,e}, \beta_{c,d,e})$) and the logics of computation of economic measures (for example, the cost of errors).
-Another arbitrary design choice pertains the specific integration of stochastic effects, which in our work are limited to the realization of task-execution performance, leaving the other measures of economic impact to deterministic computation.
-This can potentially inject a re-scaling effect of the performance distribution down through the funnel of economic value, thus making the dynamics of bottom-line measures (for example, utility) more a direct reflection of performance rather than an emergent behavior (this may be especially considered when evaluating tail risks).
+The simulation creates an idealized in silico environment whose potential gaps with the real-world should always be considered with the highest regard, as unmodeled interactions could impact the outcomes \citep{law2007simulation}.
+As a consequence, the validity of our findings is contingent upon the fidelity of our model, which is governed by two sets of assumptions: design hypotheses, related to the theoretical mechanics and interactions encoded in the model, and setup hypotheses, concerning the specific characterization of the scenarios of interest through the chosen parameters and probability distributions.

-With regards to setup hypotheses, the range of values considered for our first experiment may be limiting, especially for what concerns alternative choices for the parameters determining the Beta distributions, or the choice of other classes of distributions altogether.
-Also, the number of replications we deployed for each simulation ($K=1,000$) is relatively low, suggesting the importance to plan further experiments to validate the current results and the related findings.
-As a consequence, our findings should be considered bounded to the setup conditions, with special regard to the parameters that are constant over the experiment.
-However, the approach offers the opportunity to resolve this specific issue, even partially, by scaling resources in width and depth towards a more extensive and robust exploration of the search space.

-A more extensive treatment of the potential limitations of the simulation approach, and the corresponding mitigating actions, is provided in Section \ref{Rationale for the Monte Carlo method}.

-Moreover, we underline that Permutation Importance and SHAP are not meant to reveal a causal relationship between features and outcome, but importance with respect to the predictions computed by the model under consideration.

-Additionally, we define economic utility purely in terms of net monetary gain.
-While this approach reveals the focus on measures of immediate understanding and utility for the organizational agent, it may provide an incomplete picture from the perspective of social sciences.